 In June 2010, Michael Finkel needed a new idea.
 The Bozeman-based author of True Story: Murder, Memoir, Mea Culpa and writer for GQ, National Geographic, and Men’s Journal wasn’t satisfied with the stack of print-outs in the two-inch deep brownie pan on his desk.
 And none of the hundreds of ideas in a Word document […]

 Whether you rely on a digital recorder or a laptop or a ragtag collection of mismatched notebooks, you need to take good notes.
-That doesn’t just mean that your handwriting needs to be legible — though that matters too.
-It means that your notes capture the essence of what you have observed, from the words […]
+That doesn’t just mean that your handwriting needs to be legible—though that matters too.
+It means that your notes capture the essence of what you have observed, from the words your sources […]